Ailiciya/Discord-Monitoring-Bot/README.md

 A Node.js Discord bot that monitors and logs message deletions and voice channel activity.

 ## Features

-- 🗑️ **Message Deletion Monitoring**: Logs deleted messages with content, author, and timestamp
+- 🗑️ **Message Deletion Monitoring**: Logs deleted messages with content, author, and timestamp.
-- 🔊 **Voice Channel Activity**: Tracks when users join, leave, or switch voice channels
+- 🔊 **Voice Channel Activity**: Tracks when users join, leave, or switch voice channels.
-- 📊 **Rich Embeds**: Beautiful formatted notifications with color coding
+- ✨ **Rich Embeds**: Beautifully formatted notifications with color coding.
-- 🔒 **Secure Configuration**: Uses environment variables for sensitive data
+- 🔒 **Secure Configuration**: Uses environment variables for bot token and log channel.
-- ⚡ **Real-time Monitoring**: Instant notifications for all monitored events
+- ⚡ **Real-time Monitoring**: Instant notifications for all monitored events.

 ## Prerequisites
 - Node.js (version 16.0.0 or higher)
 - A Discord bot token
 - A Discord server where you have administrator permissions